College Hockey Inc.

 • Ontarians play in a wide array of leagues at age 17, emphasizing the varied paths to the NCAA

-• Only 25 percent (45 of 176) of the commitments were earned by minor hockey players
+• Only 14 percent (26 of 186) of the NCAA commitments were earned by minor hockey players

-While not many players earned their commitment while playing in the NOJHL or GOJHL, 23 percent of the players who earned an NCAA Division I commitment did play in those leagues at one point.
+While not many players earned their commitment while playing in the GOJHL, 42 players who earned an NCAA Division I commitment did play in the GOJHL at one point.

 The Data: Hockey Before NCAA

-The average commitment age of players from Ontario was 18.5 years.
-A vast majority of those players – 75 percent of them, to be precise – earned their commitments while playing in NCAA-eligible junior hockey in leagues such as the OJHL and CCHL.
+The average commitment age of players from Ontario was 19-years old.
+A vast majority of those players – 86 percent of them, to be precise – earned their commitments while playing in NCAA-eligible junior hockey in leagues such as the OJHL and CCHL.

-As evidenced by the numbers below, Ontarians can be playing in a variety of leagues and locales and still have an opportunity to reach NCAA Division I. Of note, approximately 29 percent are not yet playing junior hockey at age 17.
+As evidenced by the numbers below, Ontarians can be playing in a variety of leagues and locales and still have an opportunity to reach NCAA Division I. Of note, approximately 28 percent were not yet playing junior hockey at age 17.

 Where Ontarians played when they earned their commitments: